NOC-MSM/SEAsia/docs/source/SWPacific_archer_livljobs4.rst

 27 Oct. z-ccords.
-Try rimwidth=1 because I can't get PyNemo to work with wider widths (I think that if I'm imposing the same tide over a rim with sloping bathymetry I get problems) Then expand the bdy_mask.nc file to inclide the blow-up point
+Try rimwidth=1 because I can't get PyNemo to work with wider widths (I think that if I'm imposing the same tide over a rim with sloping bathymetry I get problems) Then expand the bdy_mask.nc file to inclide the blow-up point.

+28 Oct.
+Fiddle with PyNEMO gui to get a 10pt border.
+Output to bdy_mask.nc variables: nav_lat, nav_lon, mask.
 ---